 About us

-Hosted online since the pandemic, our lectures feature design, typography and publishing experts.
+Our lectures feature design, typography, and publishing experts.
 In the past, we’ve worked with universities, museums and bibliographical societies to organize events.
-In 2023, we were be back with the Wayzgoose (printers’ fair).Book Awards
+We also host a Wayzgoose Fair, every two years.

 The Society’s journal published three times per year covers topics that include authorship, publishing, book design and production, the history of the book, libraries, ephemera, bookselling, and book buying and collecting, as well as the book arts of typography, type design, printing, binding, papermaking, marbling, calligraphy and illustration.